leonoverweel/ti-2716-c-notes/music-information-retrieval.md

 ### Genre Classification

 Genre classification uses a bag-of-frames approach similar to the bag-of-words approach in image processing.
+See [classification](classification.md).

 ## Music & Multimedia